uos/lucia_turtlebot/README.md

 - `lucia_gazebo.launch` - Brings up everything on 3 Turtlebots in Gazebo.
 - **TODO:** `lucia_robot.launch` - Same as above for physical robots.

+### lucia_turtlebot_description

+URDF model of the modified Turtlebots used in the Lucia school (i.e., regular Turtlebots with a pole and second Xtion added).

 ### lucia_gazebo_worlds